jasongoodwin/topics/README.md

 Specifically, the threads and "codec" section of the code can be factored and covered.
 Testing and a client is the next step.

+Some notes are included in the readme for next steps.

 # Usage
 The server listens on `0.0.0.0:8889` by default, or you can pass in a single argument when starting the application:
 `cargo run 127.0.0.1:7777`